-The five decades of the history of APRA are given below.
+The five decades of the history of APRA are detailed below.

 In 1950, the United States was still adjusting to its role as a world power.
 The Second World War was recently won and the Cold War seriously begun.
 In the preceding year, the Soviet Union had exploded its first atomic bomb and, in China. the Communists succeed in driving the Nationalists from the mainland to Formosa.
 The Cold War was on the verge of becoming hot.
 The Korean War would break out on June 25, 1950.